About FarmVetGuide

 Finding the right vet for your livestock is harder than it should be.
 Generic platforms like Google Maps don't tell you what matters: Do they treat cattle?
 Are they available for emergencies?
 Do they make farm calls?
 Are they USDA accredited?
 Do they cover your county?

-We built FarmVetGuide to answer those questions — and to surface veterinary practices that are genuinely hard to find, especially in rural areas where access to large animal care is limited.
-Every listing includes the specific data that livestock owners actually need.
+We built FarmVetGuide to answer those questions, and to surface veterinary practices that are genuinely hard to find, especially in rural areas where access to large animal care is limited.
+Each listing carries the specific data we can confirm about that practice.

 Our Data Sources

-- USDA APHIS Veterinarian Accreditation records — the official federal registry of licensed and accredited veterinarians in the US, used as our baseline dataset.
+- USDA APHIS Veterinarian Accreditation records (our largest source): the official federal registry of accredited veterinarians in the US, which forms our baseline dataset.

-- VetLocator — a comprehensive veterinary practice database covering practices not always captured in USDA records.
+- VetLocator: a veterinary practice database covering practices not always captured in federal records.

-- AgServiceFinder — agricultural service directory with additional rural and farm-call-focused practices.
+- AgServiceFinder and FindALocalVet: agricultural and veterinary service directories that add rural and farm-call-focused practices.

 Read our full data methodology →